hardolf/JRiver.MediaCenter/LyricsFinder/Documentation/ReadMe - Developer.txt

 Compatibility
 -------------
 The LyricsFinder is expected to be compatible with future versions of JRiver Media Center, as long as these feature the REST Web service (MCWS).
-The plugin should also be compatible with future versions of JRiver Media Center.
-There is code in the Setup.iss file that finds any installed instances of the MediaCenter.
+The plugin should also be compatible with future versions of JRiver Media Center because there is code in the Setup.iss file that finds any installed instances of the MediaCenter on the target machine.

 Development environment